Pavithra-Veeramani/Word-Bingo/README.md

     ### GitHub Pages

-        1. Log in to gitHub and click the GitHub repository.
+    * Log in to gitHub and click the GitHub repository.

-        2. At the top of the repository, find the settings button in the menu.
+    * At the top of the repository, find the settings button in the menu.

-        3. Scroll down the settings page And find the pages section.
+    * Scroll down the settings page And find the pages section.

-        4. under source, click the none and select the Main branch.
+    * Under source, click the none and select the Main branch.

-        5. The page will refresh and create a link to the website.
+    * The page will refresh and create a link to the website.

     [Back to top ⇧](#Wordle)